pubky/pubky-tls-proxy/README.md

 [![GitHub Release](https://img.shields.io/github/v/release/pubky/pubky-tls-proxy)](https://github.com/pubky/pubky-tls-proxy/releases/latest/)
 [![Telegram Chat Group](https://img.shields.io/badge/Chat-Telegram-violet)](https://t.me/pubkycore)

-> ⚠️ Very rough prototype.
-Production use not recommended yet.

-This tool acts as a TLS terminating proxy for RFC 7250 certificates.
+This tool acts as a TLS terminating proxy for [raw public key TLS RFC 7250](https://datatracker.ietf.org/doc/html/rfc7250) which is used in Pubky.
 It allows you to:

-1. Load a Pubky secret from a file.
+1. Load a secret from a file.
 2. Create a TLS server using Pubky TLS (RFC 7250).
 3. Forward decrypted traffic to another service, for example NGINX.